 If you want to walk in the fullness and power of the Holy Spirit, you need to know your spiritual heritage.
-You need to know how to draw upon the inexhaustible resources of God's love, wisdom, power, forgiveness, and abundant grace.
+You need to know how to draw upon the inexhaustible resources of God's love, wisdom, power, forgiveness, and abundant grace by faith alone.

 After many years of working with thousands of Christians, I am convinced that one cannot enjoy the full and abundant life, which is your heritage in Christ, apart from the proper balance between Bible study, prayer, and sharing Christ with others out of the overflow of an obedient, Spirit-filled life.
 God calls you not only to experience this great adventure with Christ for yourself, but also to share this good news with others.

 A word of caution is in order at this point.
 You become spiritual and experience God's power as a way of life as a result of faith and faith alone.
 The Bible clearly teaches that "the just shall live by faith" (Romans 1:17), and that "without faith it is impossible to please God" (Hebews 11:6).
 The practice of spiritual disciplines and activities is the result of faith.
 Bible study, prayer, witnessing, and obedience are vitally important, but they should be regarded as the result — the overflow — of the life of faith, not as the means of faith, though faith grows as you see the faithfulness of God through an understanding of his Word.

 Paul says, "I want to remind you that your strength must come from the Lord's mighty power within you" (Ephesians 6:10).
 Jesus Christ, the visible expression of God in whom dwells all of the fullness of the Godhead bodily — to whom all authority in heaven and earth has been given — lives in all of us who have become his children through faith in Christ.
 You do not have any strength in yourself.
 You must rely totally upon the mighty resurrection strength of our Lord through his Holy Spirit.